-Depending on configuration, the CCI-500 includes:
+Depending on configuration, the CCI-550 includes:

-- Between one and four AXI4 master interfaces for connecting to memory. - One or two AXI4 master interfaces for connecting to the rest of the system.
+- Between one and six AXI4 master interfaces for connecting to memory. - Between one and three AXI4 master interfaces for connecting to the rest of the system.

 The primary difference between memory and system interfaces is the definition in the memory map.
 You can configure memory interfaces to be interleaved across the memory region, for example striping, to enable higher utilization of memory.
-See the ARM® AMBA® AXI and ACE Protocol Specification for more information about AXI4.
+See the Arm® AMBA® AXI and ACE Protocol Specification, AXI3, AXI4, and AXI4-Lite ACE and ACE-Lite for more information about AXI4.

-2.2.4 APB4 slave interface
+2.2.5 APB4 slave interface